Exp-Communicate-Using-Markdown-Cohort-1/series-communicate-using-markdown-kaylezy/index.md

 - [ ] login to my github education course
 - [ ] start a course for the day
 - [ ] finish and understand atleast a course a day
+- [ ] github education pack is the best